FirelyTeam/firely-docs/vonk/deployment/performance.rst

 There are essentially two questions that you can investigate:

 #.
 Given this deployment, (mix of) requests and an expected request rate, what are the response times?
 #.
-Given this deployment and (mix of) requests, how many requests can Vonk handle before it starts returning time-outs?
+Given this deployment and (a mix of) requests, how many requests can Vonk handle before it starts returning time-outs?

-Besides response times more insight can be gained by measuring the load on the server (processor / memory usage, disk and network latency, for both the Vonk Server and the database server).
+Besides response times more insight can be gained by measuring the load on the server (processor / memory usage, disk and network latency, for both the Vonk Server and the database server) as well as the machine you are generating the requests from (to ensure that is not bottlenecked).

+Always make sure to use at least 2 separate machines for testing: one for Vonk, and a separate one for generating the requests.
+Testing Vonk on the same machine as you're generating requests from will make Vonk compete with the load testing tool for resources which'll hamper the legitimacy of the test results.

 Based on the answers you can retry with different parameters (e.g. add/remove hardware) to get a sense of the requirements for real use deployment.

 Data
 ^^^^

 Performance testing is best done with data as realistic to your situation as possible.
-So if you happen to have historic data that you can transform to FHIR Resources, that is the best data to test with.
+So if you happen to have historic data that you can transform to FHIR resources, that is the best data to test with.

 But if you don't have data of your own, you can use synthesized data.
 We use data from the Synthea project for our own tests.
 And we provide :ref:`VonkLoader<vonkloader_index>` to upload the collection bundles from Synthea to Vonk (or any FHIR Server for that matter).